7 Reasons to Use Round Rugs

 Image

-The edge of this round rug curves away from the wall, giving the illusion of more space.
+The edge of this round sisal rug curves away from the wall, giving the illusion of more space.

 5. When Rug Layering